 That’s where Charles Atlas comes in with hope and with strength training.

 Who does Christ choose in this story?
-It is obvious, isn’t.
+It is obvious, isn’t it?

-Christ like Charles Atlas or like Miyagi in Karate Kid comes to those down and out, weak and alone, befriends us, and lifts us up to be what Christ wants us to be.
+Christ like Charles Atlas. or like Miyagi in Karate Kid, comes to us down and outer, weak and alone, befriends us, and lifts us up to be what Christ wants us to be.

-Yes, God chooses the weak and gives the weak new life full of godly courage and resilience.
+Yes, God chooses the weak and gives the weak new life full of godly courage, strength, and resilience.

-It seems to me, there is a central paradigm the Bible gives us, both in the Hebrew scripture and the Christian New Testament.
+It seems to me that there is a central paradigm the Bible gives us, both in the Hebrew scripture and the Christian New Testament.
 It is the central paradigm, a paradigm we see again and again.
 Here is that biblical paradigm: